oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ![Mining models query](images/embedding_models1.png " ")

+    You may see the CLIP\_VIT\_TXT embedding model that we will use later in the Image Search lab.

 2. Next we will load the all\_MiniLM\_L12\_v2 embedding model into the database.
 The file is in the DM\_DUMP directory.
 You can display this directory with the following SQL:

     ```